damarte/DMEThumbnailer/README.md

-DMEThumnailer
+DMEThumbnailer
 =============

-DMEThumnailer is a thumbnail generator for images, MP4 videos and PDF Documents.
+DMEThumbnailer is a thumbnail generator for images, MP4 videos and PDF Documents.

 ##Instalation